Chris Impellitteri

-Chris Impellitteri (born September 25, 1964) is the American lead guitarist and founder of the heavy metal band Impellitteri.
-Impellitteri is heralded as one of the greatest guitar shredders.
-He has won Best Rock Guitarist awards on several magazines during the years for his guitar soloing.
+Chris Impellitteri (born September 25, 1964) is an American guitarist and songwriter, who is the lead guitarist and founder of the heavy metal band Impellitteri.

-In 2003, Guitar One Magazine voted Chris Impellitteri the second-fastest guitar shredder of all time, behind only Michael Angelo Batio; Yngwie Malmsteen was dubbed the third fastest shredder.
+In 2003, Guitar One Magazine voted Chris Impellitteri the second-fastest guitar shredder of all time.
 In 2008, Guitar World magazine named him as one of the fastest guitarists of all time.
+In 2023, Impellitteri was inducted into the Heavy Metal Hall of Fame.

 Biography

-On The Blairing Out Show, he said that both his parents committed suicide when he was nine years old, and that the guitar provided a path for him to express his anger and feelings.
+On The Blairing Out Show, he said that both his parents died by suicide when he was nine years old, and that the guitar provided a path for him to express his anger and feelings.